 The DBT approach includes four modules — mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 The modules encourage people to accept or change conditions in order to improve their mental health.

 This type of therapy uses unconventional treatment processes to help people overcome negative thinking that may trigger their addiction problems.
 It often involves outdoor recreation, role-playing, and other activities that may challenge their physical and mental capabilities.

 - Rock climbing

 - Eye movement desensitization and reprocessing (used in treating PTSD)

 - Art/Music therapy

-Holistic therapy focuses on the patient’s overall well-being.
-It mostly involves recovery methods without the use of medications.
-Likewise, it also treats the person’s withdrawal symptoms.
-These include:
+Holistic therapy focuses on a person’s overall well-being.
+It promotes recovery methods that do not use medications.
+It also treats withdrawal symptoms.
+Practices used in holistic therapy include:

 - Massage therapy